Purpose

 APPROXIMATEkeyword to enable approximate search for the vector index. - The dimension of the query vector

-query_vectormust match the dimension of the vector column. - We recommend that you create a vector index on the vector column to improve query performance.
+query_vectormust match the dimension of the vector column. - We recommend that you create a corresponding vector index on the vector column to improve query performance.

 - Supported vector distance functions include